caleb-shelton/caleb-shelton.github.io/src/content/blog/cs229-lecture1.md

 Given a training set, how can we learn the parameters $\theta$?
 One method seems to be to make $h(x)$ as close to $y$, at least for the training examples we have available.

 ### Cost function
-To be able get $h(x)$ as close to $y$ as possible we need a way to measure the closeness through least means squared (LMS):
+To be able get $h(x)$ as close to $y$ as possible we need a way to measure the closeness, such as through least means squared (LMS):

 $J(\theta) = \displaystyle\frac{1}{2} \displaystyle\sum_{i=1}^{n}(h_{\theta}(x^{(i)}) - y^{(i)})^2$

-We will show later on why LMS it is thought to be the best method.
+We will show later on why LMS is thought to be the best method.

 ### Gradient descent